 To transmit data to gateways, sensors can use radio frequency bands that are good for agricultural purposes as they cover large areas, easily go through soil, and are energy efficient.
 The last characteristic ensures that such a sensor can work for several years.
 A gateway might be placed on a pole and is usually enough for a field.

-With tools to manage IoT devices remotely, farmers don’t need to visit every field to get sensor data.
+With tools to manage IoT devices remotely, farmers don’t need to travel to each remote location to get sensor data.

 According to Statista, in 2020, 57 percent of global IoT manufacturing spending was on devices responsible for factory automation.
-This is because effective field device management helps reduce costs related to equipment maintenance and operations.
+This is because effective field device management helps reduce costs and improve operational efficiency across equipment maintenance and daily operations.

 One use case for remote management in IoT of field devices is in factories that have to follow strict clean air rules.
 Equipment like filters and turbines must be adjusted to ensure the required level of air purity.

-To remotely monitor this equipment’s performance and predict failures, sensors measuring air noise and pressure, the presence of microparticles, and other readings can be placed all over the equipment.
+To remotely monitor device performance and spot anomalies early, sensors measuring air noise and pressure, the presence of microparticles, and other readings can be placed all over the equipment.
 A gateway, usually put on the ceiling, can then send this data to employees responsible for the equipment monitoring, helping to prevent costly consequences of air pollution.

 This kind of setup is part of a growing trend in industrial IoT solutions, where connected systems help factories operate more efficiently and respond to issues faster, making IoT predictive maintenance for manufacturers an increasingly viable and valuable strategy.